Reasons for the Fall of the Ottoman Empire

 Role of Minorities

-The majority population of Bulgaria, Romania, Greece, and a few other Ottoman-held areas were Christians.
+The majority population in Bulgaria, Romania, Greece, and a few other Ottoman-held areas were Christians.
 When Russia, Austria, and other countries used their Christian religious sentiments, they started rebellions in these areas.
 Several minorities also took inspiration from the nationalistic ideologies of the era.
 It proved decisive for the Ottomans and they failed to retain control over many areas of their empire.

 Comments